-I am an instructor for Introduction to Linguistics in the School of Languages and Cultures, and I am a member of the Purdue Experimental Linguistics Lab led by Dr. Elaine J. Francis.
+I completed a PhD in Linguistics at Purdue University in May of 2021.
+My dissertation examined the effect of discourse-contextual variables on language processing by monolingual and bilingual English speakers during reading.
+As a PhD student I was a member of the Purdue Experimental Linguistics Lab led by Dr. Elaine J. Francis.